kshitiz-okahu/monocle-ksh/src/monocle_apptrace/README.md

 Examples of spans include app retrieving vectors from DB, app querying LLM for inference etc. The span includes the type of operation, start time, duration and metadata relevant to that step eg Model name, parameters and model endpoint/server for an inference request.

-## Contribute to Monocle
+## Contribute to Okahu

-Monocle includes:
+Okahu includes:
 - Methods for instrumentation of app code
   - Base code for wrapping methods of interest in included in current folder
   - Framework specific code is organized in a folder with the framework name